-- 1. Planted timber land is recommended to be at least 10 acres or part of a larger agricultural operation. - 2. with a minimum survival rate of 400 trees per acre with a typical initial planting of 726 trees per acre. - 3.
-Approved forestry-management plan prepared by a professional forester dated prior to January 1st is required; a copy must be submitted with the application, and must be updated every 5 years. - 4.
-The land must have been planted or prepared for planting and there must be evidence that the trees have been ordered, and or contracted as of January 1st. - 5.
-The stand must be commercially planted pines or a predominantly natural stand of pines.
-Hardwood and/or cypress are approved on a case by case basis. - 6.
-Whether the use will be considered a "bona fide commercial agricultural use" will be based in part on the merchantability of the timber on the tract of land. - 7.
-Ongoing activities and maintenance of the lands should include, but not be limited to, fire lanes, under brushing, controlled burning, pine-needle harvesting, and any other activity recommended by the Management Plan should be readily apparent to the agricultural appraiser. - 8.
-A copy of any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 9.
-If the property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application. - 10.
-Christmas tree production will be considered as nursery land and evaluated on a case by case basis. - 11.
-Any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 12.
-To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.
-All documentation to be considered should be submitted with application. - 13.
-Best management practices should be used.
+- 1) Planted timber land is recommended to be at least 10 acres or part of a larger agricultural operation. - 2) With a minimum survival rate of 400 trees per acre with a typical initial planting of 726 trees per acre. - 3) Approved forestry-management plan prepared by a professional forester dated prior to January 1st is required; a copy must be submitted with the application, and must be updated every 5 years. - 4) The land must have been planted or prepared for planting and there must be evidence that the trees have been ordered, and or contracted as of January 1st. - 5) The stand must be commercially planted pines or a predominantly natural stand of pines.
+Hardwood and/or cypress are approved on a case by case basis. - 6) Whether the use will be considered a "bona fide commercial agricultural use" will be based in part on the merchantability of the timber on the tract of land. - 7) Ongoing activities and maintenance of the lands should include, but not be limited to, fire lanes, under brushing, controlled burning, pine-needle harvesting, and any other activity recommended by the Management Plan should be readily apparent to the agricultural appraiser. - 8) A copy of any licenses, permits or agricultural certificates required by federal, state or local governments should be submitted. - 9) If the property is leased, it must be in effect as of January 1st and contain full contact information on lessee and a copy of the current lease must be furnished with the application. - 10) Christmas tree production will be considered as nursery land and evaluated on a case by case basis. - 11) After a harvest, up to 2 years may be allowed for replanting.
+For natural regeneration, Best Management Practices should be in place. - 12) To make a determination of bona fide agricultural use, these factors will be considered on a case by case basis.
+All documentation to be considered should be submitted with application. - 13) Best management practices should be used.